pwillard/CBASIC/manual.md

 `PRINT @N` _,output spec(,;] output spec_ +
 `PRINT #N` _,output spec(,;]... output spec_

 The `PRINT` statement is used to output information to the screen, printer, RS-232 port, tape or disk.
-The output specREMs are processed and the appropriate characters are put in the I/O buffer.
+The output spec's are processed and the appropriate characters are put in the I/O buffer.
 The buffer is then output to the proper device.

-The output specREMs may consist of string or numeric expressions, or the output function TAB(expr) which inserts spaces in the buffer until the position "expr" is reached.
+The output spec's may consist of string or numeric expressions, or the output function TAB(expr) which inserts spaces in the buffer until the position "expr" is reached.
 Each item in the list is separated by a delimiter which is either a comma or semicolon.
 The buffer is divided into thirty-two 8 character zones, which are effectively tab stops every eighth position.
 If a comma is used as a delimiter, the next item will begin at the first position of the next zone.

 If a semicolon is used, NO spacing will occur.
 A semicolon at the end of a `PRINT` statement will inhibit the printing of a carriage/return at the end of the line.
-A `PRINT` statement without any output specREMs will produce a carriage return only.
+A `PRINT` statement without any output spec's will produce a carriage return only.

 The `PRINT` statement can optionally be followed by the "#" pound sign and a number or numeric variable to direct out put to a device other than the screen.
 If output is attempted to tape or disk, a file must have been previously "opened" for output or an error condition will occur.
 This can be detected at run- time by the `ON ERROR GOTO` statement.
 For more information refer to the section on TAPE & DISK I/O.